-The SHOUT ns is shipped with default settings below:
+The SHOUT ns is shipped with the default settings below:

+- Report Rate: 5 minutes

-- Emergency Report Rate5 Minutes
+- Emergency Report Rate: 5 minutes

-- Transmit Report Without GPS FixYes
+- Transmit Report Without GPS Fix: Yes

-- Message Format.....NAL Message Format
+- Message Format: NAL Message Format

-If these default settings are not what the user desires, the SHOUT ns supports a micro USB connection to a computer with SatTerm software (or any terminal emulator software) to configure its operating profile using NAL Research's defined AT commands.
-These AT commands can be found in the manual "AT Commands for Model SHOUT ns" [1].
+If you want to change these default settings, the SHOUT ns supports a Micro-USB connection to a computer with SatTerm software (or any terminal emulator software) to configure its operating profile using NAL Research's defined AT commands.
+Find these AT commands in the manual "AT Commands for Model SHOUT ns" [1].